Duvaragesh/iMCP/README.md

 Superuser created successfully.
 ```

-> This Django superuser account is used to log in to the Admin Portal at `/admin/login/`.
+> This Django superuser is used to log in to the Admin Portal at `/admin/login/`.
 It is separate from iMCP API keys.

-### 5. Generate an iMCP API Key
+### 5 — Generate an iMCP API Key

-Once logged in to the portal, go to **Token Manager** and create an API key.
+Log in to the portal, go to **Token Manager**, and create an API key.
 This key is used to:
-- Authenticate calls to the **MCP endpoint** (`/imcp/mcp`) from AI clients (Claude, Copilot, etc.)
+- Authenticate AI client calls to the **MCP endpoint** (`/imcp/mcp`)
 - Authenticate calls to the **Admin REST API** (`/imcp/admin/...`)

 ```